parsingphase/parsingphase.github.io/mastodon/index.md

 # What next?

 Dive in and enjoy, but please remember: Mastodon's instances are more than just lifeboats for Twitter.
-They're pre-existing communities with their own rules and conventions - please try to follow them.
+They're pre-existing communities with their own rules and conventions, and generally a higher "duty of care" for each other.
-Fortunately the rules are generally short, and not onerous.

-The conventions aren't difficult either, but please:
+Please help maintain these conventions to keep Mastodon a healthy and inclusive place.

+So, please:

+- \- Read and follow your local instance's rules
 - \- Add Alt Text to all your images
 - \- Use #CamelCase to make hashtags easier to read, and clearer for screen readers
 - \- Use the "Content Warning" function where appropriate.